Michael-Masongo/Data-Analysis-Portfolio/README.md

-# Data-Analysis-Portfolio
+# 📊📈 Data-Analysis-Portfolio

 Welcome to my Data Analysis Portfolio! 😊

-This repository showcases a collection of data analysis projects demonstrating my skills in data cleaning, visualization, and modeling using tools like Python, R, SQL, and Power BI.
-Each project is stored in its own folder, detailing the problem, approach, and tools used. 📊📈
+This repository showcases a curated collection of data analysis projects demonstrating my skills in data cleaning 🧹, exploration 🔍, visualization 📊, and basic modeling 🤖.

+Projects are organized in individual folders, each detailing:

+- 🧩 The problem statement

+- 🛠️ The analytical approach

+- 🧰 Tools and technologies used (Python 🐍, R 📘, SQL 🛢️, Power BI 📈)

+Whether it's uncovering trends, drawing insights, or supporting decision-making with data, each project reflects my passion for turning raw data into meaningful stories.

 Feel free to explore the projects, and thank you for checking out my portfolio! 😊